 Build quality on the whole is good, although personally we didn't like the spongy keyboard finding it hard to type on and not responsive enough to our button presses.

 The software operating system is the company's Palm OS rather than Windows Mobile as seen in other Palm models of late and it's a welcomed return to the OS.

 From the home screen you get access to all the applications on the phone and as anyone who used a Palm device in the 90s will know, the interface and menu system is easy to use.

 To help you get the most out of the phone Palm has teamed up with Google (who hasn't?) and you'll get Google Maps pre-installed on the phone from the go.

 When it comes to surfing the web, the Centro uses Palm's own Blazer web browser rather than Opera mini (because of the lack of Java support) and you'll also have to use Pocket Tunes for your music.
 It's basic and simple.

 You will however be able to view Word or Excel documents on the go.
 Exciting.

 In performance the phone is okay, but not the zippiest smartphone we've seen and you are talking basic here rather than cutting edge stuff, but then with a £200 pre-pay price tag you get what you pay for.

 That price tag has affected the tech specs as well, while you get a microSD card slot there is no 3.5mm headphone socket, no Wi-Fi, no 3G, no Bluetooth 2.0, no Java and no flash for the 1.3 megapixel camera, all tech we are sure the "youth of today" probably want.

-However the Palm Centro isn't a hip smartphone for the "youth" market.
+The Palm Centro isn't a hip smartphone for the "youth" market as promised